 Authors should keep one copy of their manuscripts for reference.
 Manuscripts should be typed double spaced on one side of the paper with a 5 cm margin at the top and left hand side of the sheet.
 The pages should be numbered.
-Three copies should be submitted; if the paper is rejected two will be returned.
+Three copies should be submitted; if the paper is rejected these will not be returned.
+After being kept for three months to answer any queries they will be shredded.
 The authors should include their names and initials, their posts at the time they did the work, and no more than two degrees each.
 Scientific articles should conform to the conventional structure of abstract, introduction, methods, results, discussion, and references.
 The abstract should be no longer than 150 words and should set out what was done and the main findings and their implications.